 As governments and organizations around the world seek pathways to reduce carbon dioxide (CO2) emissions, hydrogen is increasingly part of the discussion.
 This effort has significant momentum with $8 billion in new federal funding now available for development of clean hydrogen as part of the Infrastructure Investment & Jobs Act.

-Over the next four fiscal budget cycles, the U.S. Department of Energy (DOE) is authorized under the act to establish at least four regional clean hydrogen hubs to demonstrate the production, processing, delivery, storage and end uses of clean hydrogen.
-In consultation with the Environmental Protection Agency and other stakeholders, the DOE will now develop standards for the carbon intensity of hydrogen production from a range of energy sources.
+Over the next four fiscal budget cycles, the U.S. Department of Energy (DOE) is authorized to establish at least four regional clean hydrogen hubs to demonstrate the production, processing, delivery, storage and end uses of clean hydrogen.
+In consultation with the Environmental Protection Agency and others, the DOE will now develop standards for the carbon intensity of hydrogen production from a range of energy sources.

 Hydrogen has long been used in petroleum refining, fertilizer production and general industry.
 Although most hydrogen production utilizes steam methane reforming (SMR) at this time, hydrogen can be created many ways, using a variety of inputs or sources, each with a different impact on the environment.
 In addition to SMR, other production methods can include electrolysis, gasification and pyrolysis.
 The inputs or feedstocks that go into production can vary from traditional sources, such as oil or coal, to water coupled with renewable or nuclear energy.